 The technical assistance from DEA ensure a transfer of knowledge and expertise based on Denmark’s experience in climate and energy, which has proven that it is possible to introduce fluctuating energy sources in a cost-effective way without compromising security of supply.
 The assistance from DEA will help build up technical capacity in the Mexican government in order for them to reform their energy sector and address carbon emissions.

-Four Mexican focus areas
+Mexican focus areas

-DEA support in developing capacity and knowledge in modelling and scenario development through direct technical assistance.
+DEA supports in developing capacity and knowledge in modelling and scenario development through direct technical assistance.
 The modelling and scenario analyses will help Mexico to predict the need for additional installed energy capacity in the energy mix.
 Some of these analyses served as background analyses to the Mexican INDC, which was submitted before COP21 and will continue to support the further implementation of Mexico’s commitments to reduce carbon their emissions.

 The programme also assists the development of a Mexican Wind Atlas assessing the potential for deployment of wind turbines.
 The Mexican Wind Atlas is of great importance to Mexico and has received substantial Mexican co-funding.
 When finalized, it will be publicly available for Mexican authorities and project developers as a planning tool for deployment of wind turbines.